acep-uaf/WEC-Grid/docs/wecgrid/engine.md

+# Engine
-The **Engine** is the orchestration layer of WEC‑Grid.
-It coordinates grid modelers (PSS®E / PyPSA), WEC‑Sim runs, time management, persistence to the SQLite database, and plotting.
+The **Engine** is the orchestration layer of WEC-Grid.
+It coordinates grid modelers (PSS®E / PyPSA), WEC-Sim runs, time management, persistence to the SQLite database, and plotting.
 This page explains **how the Engine works conceptually** and then embeds the API reference via **mkdocstrings**, which is generated from your docstrings.

 ---

 ## Responsibilities
 - **Configuration & Setup**
   - Select and initialize power‑system backends (PSS®E, PyPSA)
-  - Connect to / initialize the WEC‑Grid SQLite database (`WECGridDB`)
+  - Connect to / initialize the WEC-Grid SQLite database (`WECGridDB`)
   - Set the simulation timeline (`WECGridTime`)
 - **Model Management**
   - Load a grid case (IEEE test systems or custom `.RAW`)